marilyne-linkurious/documentation/content/admin/content/viz/styles.md

 1. Connect to Linkurious as an administrator
 2. Select the data-source you want to apply the default styles to
-3. Open the *Admin* > *Data* menu and scroll to the bottom of the page
+3. Open the *Admin* > *Configuration* menu
-4. Click the "Reset default visualization styles" button.
+4. Scroll to the *Default Styles* section and click the "Apply to current source" button.
+5. Scroll to the *Palettes* section and click the "Apply to current source" button.

 ![](reset-styles.png)